srikara202/Diabetes-Prediction-ML/README.md

 # Diabetes Risk Prediction System

-A machine learning application for predicting diabetes risk using clinical parameters, optimized for medical diagnosis scenarios with emphasis on minimizing false negatives.
+A machine learning web application for predicting diabetes risk using clinical parameters, optimized for medical diagnosis scenarios with emphasis on minimizing false negatives.

+Project hosted on [Streamlit Community Cloud](https://diabetes-prediction-ml-suaqje4jf3tbv32qsw6qgo.streamlit.app/) (Might be down sometimes due to lack of activity.
+If so, let me know)

 ## Project Overview